tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

    Which is literally what we do in our script.

-3. Next we download [`stackage-curator`](stackage-curator), which is a tool that can execute a Stackage build plan.
+3. Next we download [`stackage-curator`][stackage-curator], which is a tool that can execute a Stackage build plan.

-4. We pick a plan from the [`stackage-nightly`](stackage-nightly) repo.
+4. We pick a plan from the [`stackage-nightly`][stackage-nightly] repository.
 This plan should not change between tests, because we're interested in catching changes introduced by GHC, not by packages themselves or their dependencies.

 5. We execute the build plan using `stackage-curator` and save the log.

-6. The build log is parsed by a helper app called `stackage-head` and transformed into a simple CSV file that we refer to as “build report”.
+6. The build log is parsed by a helper app called `stackage-head` and transformed into a simple CSV file that we refer to as *build report*.
-   I'll get to its contents a bit later.
+   I'll get to its contents in the next section.
 Build reports are persisted in CircleCI caches at the moment.
 We accumulate more of them as more builds are attempted.

 7. `stackage-head` also maintains a history of build results.
-It has a command called `diff` that picks two latest build reports and detects any changes, such as if a package stopped building or its test suite started to fail.
+It has a command called `diff` that picks two latest build reports and detects any changes, such as if a package stopped building or its test suites started to fail.

 8. If the changes are considered “suspicious” `stackage-head diff` fails